azorya/KafkaNotes/README.md

 We can ingnore *KMOffsetCache-ubuntus1* record.
 It is a CMAK (former Kafka Manager) artifact.
 Apart of it our group list is empty.

 Let us read our records with kafka-console-consumer.
-Pay attantion on the *--from-beginning* option.
+Pay attantion to the *--from-beginning* option.

     ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning
     First Record